danse-inelastic/pyre/docs/pyreTutorials.rst

 Although the above examples are primitive, their features are useful to scientific development as shown in the :ref:`science use cases <indexScienceUseCases>`.
 They help automate tasks such as switching computational engines at runtime, coupling different time/length scale physics engines, abstracting parallelism, and more.
 Pyre is extremely versatile.
 It can also be used to create `web and desktop user interfaces <http://dev.danse.us/trac/pyregui>`_ to such engines.

 Where to go from here?
-You could continue in the :ref:`first section<pyre-basics>` of the User's Guide, which reviews much of what is taught here and illustrates it with an :ref:`MD science use case<mmtk>`, or you could jump straight into a discussion of other pyre packages, finishing with a tutorial about how to create your own pyre project, and a tutorial showing :ref:`how to create a virual neutron experiment<mcvine>`.
+You could continue in the :ref:`first section<pyre-basics>` of the User's Guide, which reviews much of what is taught here and illustrates it with an :ref:`MD science use case<mmtk>`, or you could jump straight into a discussion of :ref:`available pyre packages<pyrePackages>` for use in your code, finishing with a tutorial about :ref:`how to create your own pyre project<createPyreProject>`, and a tutorial showing :ref:`how to create a virual neutron experiment<mcvine>`.

 ..
 For example, if you have an application that does parametric fitting and this application makes use of a optimizer, you can declare an "optimizer" facility and use pyre's internal component-handling machinery to tell the application to switch optimizers from the command line.